Skip to content

 Cloud backup vs local backup: when each one wins

-Plain-English explainer for the two halves of a real backup strategy — real 2026 pricing, restore-time math, immutable / Object Lock for ransomware, and why most homes want both.
+Plain-English explainer for the two halves of a backup strategy — 2026 pricing, restore-time math, Object Lock for ransomware, and why most homes want both.

 Read explainer